List of FIFA Women's World Cup hat-tricks

 This is a list of all hat-tricks scored during FIFA Women's World Cups; that is, the occasions when a footballer has scored three or more goals in a single football World Cup match (not including FIFA Women's World Cup qualification matches).
-So far, 23 hat-tricks have been scored in 270 matches in the 8 editions of the World Cup tournament.
-As FIFA is the governing body of football (soccer), official hat-tricks are only noted when FIFA recognises that at least three goals were scored by one player in one match.
+So far, 27 hat-tricks have been scored in over 270 matches in the 9 editions of the World Cup tournament.
+As FIFA is the governing body of association football, official hat-tricks are only noted when FIFA recognises that at least three goals were scored by one player in one match.